platisd/eely/README.md

 If the PDF mode is used, it will also contain links to download the single PDF file containing all slides as well as the ZIP file containing all the slides and the extra content (e.g. labs).
 You can then distribute the archive with all course material to the students.

+### Watermark

+The PDF you specify is applied **on top** of the complete course material so you may need to think about:
+1. The opacity of your overlay, if you want your watermark to be underneath the text you need to make it less transparent.
+2. For the overlay PDF to end up where you want it, you need to ensure that the overlay is smaller or the same size as the course material PDF you are overlaying it on.

+The reason it is applied on top and not below is that slides typically have some background image and in that case the watermark would be hidden underneath it.
+Fixes or suggestions around this are welcome.